Hammertoe Surgery

 Properly fitting footwear is the best way to prevent hammertoes.
 If you have rheumatoid arthritis, nerve damage, or a history of hammertoe, the following tips can help you reduce your risks.

-- Occasionally, pick up small objects with your toes to keep your feet and toes as flexible as possible
+• Practice occasionally picking up small objects with your toes to keep them flexible

 Your New York City Podiatrist for Hammertoe Treatment

-Whether you have flexible hammertoe and require only conservative treatment or rigid hammertoe that needs surgery, you can trust the doctors at Chelsea Foot and Ankle.
+Whether you have flexible hammertoe and require only conservative treatment or if you have rigid hammertoe that needs surgery, you can trust the doctors at Chelsea Foot and Ankle to diagnose and recommend the best course of action for restoring your feet to full functionality.

 We also treat the following conditions: